caderek/benny/README.md

 To add them, open `File -> Preferences -> User Snippets`, chose a language (JS, TS or both) and paste additional keys from the snippets file.

+If you are using a JetBrains IDE (PhpStorm, WebStorm...), you can use following Live Templates -> [click](live-templates.zip)

+To add them, open `File -> Manage IDE Settings -> Import settings...` and select the file in your folder tree.

 You can see how they work in the demo GIF.

 <a id="additional-examples"></a>